maritz/audio-switcher/README.md

 small adaptations.
 For basic use cases changing the constants in index.ts should be enough.
 (don't forget to rebuild with `npm run build` afterwards!)

-At the time of writing this iohook (library used to hook into keyboard shortcuts) is not working with any newer node version than node v12.
+At the time of writing the iohook library (used to hook into keyboard shortcuts) is not working with any newer node version than node v12.
 And there it is also not really working, since the published node package seems to have been compiled for electron.
 The only way to fix it currently seems to manually build iohook and then copy the resulting contents from